Patrick Gwynne: Early life and work

-His father planned for him to be an accountant but since Gwynne wanted to be an architect, secured articles (indentured training) for him with Ernest Coleridge, a former assistant to Sir Edwin Lutyens.
+His father planned for him to be an accountant, but since Gwynne wanted to be an architect, secured articles (indentured training) for him with Ernest Coleridge, a former assistant to Sir Edwin Lutyens.
 On completion, Gwynne met Wells Coates, founder of the Modern Architecture Research Group.
-Gwynne immediately re-designed a Victorian house in Notting Hill Gate to include a private theatre and foyer in an advanced modernist manner.
+Gwynne immediately redesigned a Victorian house in Notting Hill Gate, adding a private theatre and foyer in an advanced modernist manner.
 The theatre still exists as part of the Estonian House.
 Gwynne then worked for Coates while designing a new house for his parents.
 This was the European-influenced dwelling named "The Homewood", built in 1938 on another part of an 8 acre estate, to replace the rambling Victorian house in Esher, Surrey.
-The family used profits from the sale of their families Welsh estate “Mynachty” – located in Aberaeron.
-(This is an early nineteenth century planned town in Wales by his ancestor Colonel Alban Thomas Jones Gwynne.
-The sale paid for the new building which cost £10,000, an immense sum for those days.
+The family used profits from the sale of their family's Welsh estate “Mynachty” – located in Aberaeron.
+(This is an early nineteenth-century planned town in Wales by his ancestor Colonel Alban Thomas Jones Gwynne.
+The sale paid for the new building, which cost £10,000, an immense sum for those days.

-Coates advised on technical matters and Denys Lasdun, another assistant to Coates, designed the elliptical terrace pool.
+Coates advised on technical matters, and Denys Lasdun, another assistant to Coates, designed the elliptical terrace pool.
 Gwynne and Denys Lasdun became friends while working at Wells Coates's office.
-Gwynne claimed to have contributed a crucial design move that unlocked the rest of the Lasdun's design for the Royal College of Physicians building, placing it end-on to Regent's Park.
+Gwynne claimed to have contributed a crucial design move that unlocked the rest of Lasdun's design for the Royal College of Physicians building, placing it end-on to Regent's Park.
 Lasdun returned the compliment by designing The Homewood's pool.

 Career

-As an architect, Gwynne specialised in houses.
+As an architect, Gwynne specialized in houses.
 His designs have a collective resemblance in their ingenious adaptation to site and prospect, their logical but often dramatic internal planning, and their willingness to use curved forms on plan.
 Gwynne also grew a reputation for restaurant design.